A Digital Nomad Guide to Tokyo

 I had the chance to visit Osaka, Kyoto, Hiroshima, Miyajima and Fukuoka, where I visited temples, went camping and ate delicious food.

-Places to Work in Tokyo
+Work in Tokyo

 Tokyo is such a large city that you will find a workspace that is perfect for you.
 You will find endless co-working spaces, cafés and bars that you can work in.

 There are over 40 different co-working spaces to choose from, all in different parts of the city and each offering different packages.
 Once you have decided the area you want to be in then it is best to see which ones are local.
 It is best to look online and search around first to get an idea of what to expect in terms of facilities and cost.
 You will find that a lot of co-working spaces in Tokyo are very expensive when compared with other countries in Asia.
 A lot of co-working spaces offer a free trial day, so if you are unsure or want to try out more than one space, then make sure to sign up for a free trial day.
 If you are happy being on the go and your work is somewhat flexible, then why not try out a few and save yourself a weeks’ worth of co-working fees and find the perfect space for you.

 Best Places to Work in Tokyo